 But those soft skills are sometimes harder to teach or harder to coach, so where do companies start with that idea of, “How are we going to really develop these heart jobs and the people to fill the heart jobs?”

 David: It's a great question and really one of the takeouts of the report is that with the skills that we’re missing, it is a role for businesses to help to harness it.
 It's not something that we can just say, oh, that's the education system that should be delivering that.
 And one of the best ways is actually encouraging people to be teachers and mentors as part of their job.
 When you come to work, your role is not only to do specific functions you're asked to do, but it's actually to help teach and mentor others around you.
 And that doesn't mean that's because you're their supervisor.
 You might be their colleague.
-You may have a lower rank to them within the organization, but there are lots of skills that we can learn off of each other, be they customer service, design, active listening, digital skills.
+You may have a lower rank to them within the organisation, but there are lots of skills that we can learn off of each other, be they customer service, design, active listening, digital skills.
 There are plenty of examples where we can learn from each other.
-And if employees have the mindset of, “We're not only going to perform our work, but we're going to help our colleagues through teaching and mentoring them,” you end up with a much more effective organization where skills are developed and transferred.
+And if employees have the mindset of, “We're not only going to perform our work, but we're going to help our colleagues through teaching and mentoring them,” you end up with a much more effective organisation where skills are developed and transferred.

 Tanya: What are the systems that companies could put in place to develop that kind of culture where that happens?

-David: When we're looking at the future of work, skills are important for the individual, but what is going to provide your job security going forward is having skills that are relevant in today's workplace.
-Yes, formal qualifications are important, but just as important is how you can utilize those qualifications in the workplace.
+David: When we're looking at the future of work, skills are important for the individual, but what is going to provide your job security going forwards is having skills that are relevant in today's workplace.
+Yes, formal qualifications are important, but just as important is how you can utilise those qualifications in the workplace.
 There's a real interest for the individual or the employee to continue to learn new skills, but there's also real interest for the company to have that.
 You want to have the most effective workforce.
 If you have a workforce that has great technical qualifications but can't apply that to customers or to solve new problems, then it's not going to be very effective.
 Harnessing those types of skills is really in companies' interests.

 A lot of it comes down to culture.
 A culture of actually sharing information.
 When there are challenges like new technology, it's talking about that honestly.
 It's saying to the workforce, “This technology actually may displace some roles, but don't be fearful of that because as it displaces some functions ,there'll be other, probably more interesting and more creative functions for workers to do so let's embrace the technology.”
-Let's think of how we can make our job more efficient and take away some of the boring, repetitive stuff that technology is actually better at doing, and then that leaves more capacity to do the customer-focused, creative, interpersonal roles.
+Let's think of how we can make our job more efficient and take away some of the boring, repetitive stuff that technology is actually better at doing, and then that leaves more capacity to do the customer-focussed, creative, interpersonal roles.

 Tanya: You have some interesting case studies.
 Are there one or two that you'd really like to highlight that tell us something meaningful about what's happening in the future of work right now?

 David: One which is pretty interesting is what's been happening in Australia around the automotive sector.
 Australia did use to have a car-manufacturing industry where we would do final assembly on cars.
 In the last few years, that has disappeared because of competitive pressures.
 That has been a real challenge for that sector and for government more broadly.
 You've got a lot of workers who have spent many years in the auto-manufacturing industry and all of a sudden those jobs aren't there anymore.
-How do we go about making transitions for those workers and meaningful careers going forward?
+How do we go about making transitions for those workers and meaningful careers going forwards?
 And we found that there has been some considerable success in people moving to new careers, particularly when they've been able to define their abilities in terms of the skills that they've brought to their work.
 When people thought of themselves as car-industry workers and there was no longer a car industry, it was very hard to find alternative employment.
 But when people thought of themselves as having skills in engineering, skills in design, problem-solving, customer service, as well as a layer of technical skills, it turned out that there were a range of other roles that they could go on to.
 Some of those were in manufacturing, but some of those were in transport and warehousing, logistics, even health care.
-A lot of our success story has been that a lot of former factory workers have been able to be redeployed just by utilizing their skill set in a different manner.
+A lot of our success story has been that a lot of former factory workers have been able to be redeployed just by utilising their skill set in a different manner.